Did you ever ask yourself how to minimize scars?

 If it takes too long before stitching, your wound may be contaminated with bacteria or germs.
 In this case, your doctor may be against stitching the wound because of fear of infection.

-Petroleum jelly keeps your wound moist and promotes healing that will prevent formation of scar.
+Petroleum jelly keeps your wound moist and promotes healing that will prevent the formation of a scar.

-The jelly doesn’t interfere with the natural healing process of the wound, in fact, it speeds up the healing process.
-If the scar forms, petroleum jelly can help minimize its size during the healing process.
+The vaseline doesn’t interfere with the natural healing process of the wound, in fact, it speeds up the healing process.
+If the scar forms, it can help minimize its size during the healing process.